 D’Leyenda, Antigua, Guatemala

-D’Leyenda is a delightful colonial posada (historic guest house) just a stone’s throw from the heart of the atmospheric city of Antigua.
-This boutique hotel has only six rooms and a wonderful roof terrace with a hot tub and views right over the roof tops of the old capital and across to the volcanic peak of Acatenango.
-Each room has been individually decorated in Guatemalan style and includes an en suite bathroom, TV and wifi.
-The hotel owners are typically on-site and pride themselves on offering the best in personalised service.
+D’Leyenda is a delightful colonial posada (historic guesthouse) just a stone’s throw from the heart of the atmospheric city of Antigua.
+This boutique hotel has only six rooms and a wonderful roof terrace with a hot tub and views right over the rooftops of the old capital and across to the volcanic peak of Acatenango.
+Each room has been individually decorated in Guatemalan style and includes an en suite bathroom, TV and Wi-Fi.
+The hotel owners are typically on-site and pride themselves on offering the best in personalized service.
 This charming, characterful property represents excellent value for money and is ideally located within easy access of the city’s bustling central plaza, fabulous nightlife and wonderful variety of restaurants.

 Vinh Hung Merchant’s House, Hoi An, Vietnam